 - Nursing career change at 40: what the research says and what works

-- Pharmaceutical Research and Manufacturers of America (PhRMA).
-Code on interactions with healthcare professionals.
-Available at: https://www.phrma.org/en/codes-and-guidelines
+- Pharmaceutical Research and Manufacturers of America.
+Code on Interactions with Health Care Professionals, revised August 2021, effective 1 January 2022.
+Available at: https://www.phrma.org/about/ethics-codes-guidelines

-- Bureau of Labor Statistics.
+- US Bureau of Labor Statistics.
 Occupational Outlook Handbook: Sales representatives, wholesale and manufacturing.
 Available at: https://www.bls.gov/ooh/sales/sales-representatives-wholesale-and-manufacturing.htm